Nā Victoria Campbell

 Matariki signifies our connection to the environment and our food resources.
 Traditionally, food was cooked and offered to the star cluster, reminding us to respect and care for the natural world, so that future generations may enjoy the same quality of life we cherish.
 The stars of Matariki hold dominion over particular areas of our environment: Waitī (Maia) – fresh water; Waitā (Taygeta) – the sea; Waipuna-ā-raki (Electra) – the rain; Tupuānuku (Pleione) – everything that grows within soil; Tupuāraki (Atlas) – everything that grows above ground, and Ururaki (Merope) – the winds.
 There is also Hiwaiteraki (Calæno), the star associated with granting our wishes and realising our aspirations for the coming year.

 Let us be favoured by the multitude of immense opportunities.

-In Ōtepoti Dunedin we celebrate Puaka Matariki, the Māori New Year, through a diverse citywide programme of community events.
-We celebrate Puaka Matariki as the Wānaka Season—the time when we come together to share stories, pass on knowledge and learning, remember the dear departed, and plan for the year ahead.
-This is in some part represented in programmes presented by public institutions such as our Museums and Art Galleries.
-We celebrate Puaka Matariki as Dunedin’s Festival of Māori Art through a wide range of Toi Māori, visual art, literary works, music and dance performance events.
+In Ōtepoti Dunedin we celebrate the Māori New Year through a diverse citywide programme of community events.
+The return of the lone star Puaka and the star cluster Matariki to our pre-dawn midwinter skies heralds the time to come together to share stories, pass on knowledge and learning, remember the dear departed, and plan for the year ahead.
+Communities will gather to celebrate the season at shared feasts, at fun and educational programmes presented by public institutions such as our Galleries, Libraries, Archives and Museums, and through a wide range of Mātauraka Māori science lectures and Toi Māori visual arts, music and dance performance events.